Assessment Services

 Accessing NHS Assessment Services

-Contacting your GP or SLT team is generally the place to start.
+Contacting your SLT team is generally the place to start.
+If you do not have an NHS SLT, ask your GP for a referral to one.

-Assessment routes vary depending on your age and where you live.
+Your local SLT team should be able to provide an assessment and support around AAC.
 Children and young people may also start the assessment process through school services.

-The NHS Service Finder tool also signposts to wheelchair services for mounting and environmental control services.
+If you live in Wales and Northern Ireland, information about AAC services can be found by visiting the NHS Service Finder which also signposts to wheelchair services for mounting and environmental control services.

 Accessing Independent Assessment Services